We are making nice music and we are nice persons also - yes, that's a "musical" quality when people are working with people.

 We are currently a team of two, we recently upgraded our studio and we want to share our skills in songwriting, beat making, music production and mixing.

-We have a 15 year musical background and in this time we released few hits across Eastern Europe, but let's end "the brag" here.
+We have a 15 year musical background and in this time we released few hits across Eastern Europe.

 Interview with Sound Nest

 Q: Tell us about your studio setup.